Global Rebuilding, Coroutines, and Defunctionalization

 Taking an example from Okasaki’s Purely Functional Data Structures, we can consider a binary search tree where deletions occur by simply marking the deleted nodes as deleted.
 Then, once about half the tree is marked as deleted, we rebuild the tree into a balanced binary search tree and clean out the nodes marked as deleted at that time.
 In this case, the deletions count as weak updates because leaving the deleted nodes in the tree even when it corresponds to up to half the tree can only mildly impact the time complexity of other operations.
 Specifically, assuming the tree was balanced at the start, then deleting half the nodes could only reduce the tree’s depth by about 1.
 On the other hand, naive inserts are not weak updates as they can quickly increase the tree’s depth.

 The idea of global rebuilding is relatively straightforward, though how you would actually realize it in any particular example is not.
 The overall idea is simply that instead of waiting until the last moment and then rebuilding the data structure all at once, we’ll start the rebuild sooner and work at it incrementally as we perform other operations.
-If we update the new version faster than we update the original version, we’ll finish it by the time we would have wanted to perform a batch rebuild, and we can just switch to this new version.
+If we update the new version faster than we update the original version, we’ll finish it by the time we would have wanted to perform a batched rebuild, and we can just switch to this new version.

 More concretely, though still quite vaguely, global rebuilding involves, when a threshold is reached, rebuilding by creating a new “empty” version of the data structure called the shadow copy.
 The original version is the working copy.
 Work on rebuilding happens incrementally as operations are performed on the data structure.
 During this period, we service queries from the working copy and continue to update it as usual.
 Each update needs to make more progress on building the shadow copy than it worsens the working copy.
 For example, an insert should insert more nodes into the shadow copy than the working copy.
 Once the shadow copy is built, we may still have more work to do to incorporate changes that occurred after we started the rebuild.
 To this end, we can maintain a queue of update operations performed on the working copy since the start of a rebuild, and then apply these updates, also incrementally, to the shadow copy.
 Again, we need to apply the updates from the queue at a fast enough rate so that we will eventually catch up.
 Of course, all of this needs to happen fast enough so that 1) the working copy doesn’t get too degraded before the shadow copy is ready, and 2) we don’t end up needing to rebuild the shadow copy before it’s ready to do any work.